Annshikaa/allo-health/README.md

 ## Trade-offs & What I'd Add With More Time

-- **Optimistic UI updates** — After reserving, immediately show updated stock counts without waiting for a re-fetch; roll back on error.
+- **Login and user accounts** — Reservations aren't tied to anyone right now.
-- **WebSockets / Server-Sent Events** — Push live stock changes to all connected clients so the available count updates in real-time as others reserve or release.
+  A real system needs users so orders are scoped to them, history is reliable, and no one can cancel someone else's reservation.

-- **Proper auth** — Currently reservation actions are unauthenticated.
-A real system needs JWT-authenticated users so reservations are user-scoped.
+- **Quantity selector** — Currently always reserves exactly 1 unit.
+A simple +/- stepper before checkout would cover bulk buying, which is common for health and wellness products.

-- **Quantity selector** — The UI currently reserves exactly 1 unit.
-A quantity stepper would be straightforward to add.
+- **Reservation history in database** — The History tab reads from browser memory, so it disappears if you switch devices or clear your browser.
-- **Reservation history** — A `/account/orders` page showing past reservations and their outcomes.
+  Proper database storage would make it persistent everywhere.

-- **Webhook on confirm** — Trigger a payment gateway webhook instead of a direct API call; handle payment failure gracefully with a 3-retry queue before releasing stock.
+- **Payment webhook** — The Confirm button calls the API directly, but in production a gateway like Razorpay tells your server whether payment succeeded — you shouldn't trust the frontend for that.

-- **Read replicas** — Route GET reads to a read replica; write transactions stay on the primary.
+- **Connection pooling** — Each Vercel function opens a fresh database connection.
+Under traffic spikes, Postgres hits its connection limit and requests fail before they start.
+A pooler reuses connections so that never happens.

-- **Connection pooling** — Add PgBouncer (or Supabase's built-in pooler) for serverless environments where each Lambda creates a new Postgres connection.
+- **Rate limiting** — Nothing stops a script from holding all available stock without ever paying.
+A simple limit of a few reservations per IP per minute would prevent that kind of abuse.